Rohitha

 - Evaluate the Process Itself:

-Check if the performance management system is working.
+Check if the performance management software system is working.
 Is it easy to use?
 Are people engaged?
 Gather feedback and iterate.

 - Offer Actionable Insights: